 Your Children Will Do Better in School

-Studies have shown that children of homeowners tend to do score 9% better in math and 7% better in reading than children of non-homeowners.
+Studies have shown that children of homeowners tend to score 9% better in math and 7% better in reading than children of non-homeowners.
 Researchers chalk that up to the stability homeownership gives to these children’s lives.
-Children thrive in routine.
-When they know what to expect and have the same friends with whom to interact, they feel less stress and when they feel less stress, they do better in school.
+Children thrive in routine, so when they know what to expect and interact with the same friends and environment – like your neighborhood – they feel less stress and when they feel less stress, they do better in school.

 Your Children Will Behave Better

 Who doesn’t wish their child or children behaved better?
 Studies have shown that children of homeowners exhibit 1-3% fewer behavioral problems than children of non-homeowners.
-Researchers attribute their findings to the stability children feel when their parents own their home.
-They also believe there is a positive correlation between parents’ and children’s happiness.
+Researchers attribute their findings to the stability children feel when their parents own their home instead of the possible uncertainty that comes from renting.
+Researchers also believe there is a positive correlation between parents’ and children’s happiness, so when your stress is lower, your children’s stress levels will be lower as well.

 You and Your Family Will be Healthier

 When you’re renting, you’re essentially living in someone else’s home.
-As such, you don’t have control over the chemicals your landlord uses on the landscaping or the type of materials they use in the apartment.
+As such, you don’t have control over all aspects of your environment.
+For example, you can’t control the chemicals your landlord uses on the landscaping or the type of materials they use in the apartment.
 Also, most landlords aren’t on top of mold, rodent or termite problems.

-But when you own your own home you have complete control over all of that.
-You can choose non-toxic materials and fertilizer; you can take care of mold before it becomes a problem.
-You are the master of your home and can make it as healthy an environment as you want.
+But when you own your own home you have complete control over all of the decisions on your property.
+You can choose non-toxic materials and fertilizer and you can take care of mold, pests, or other concerns before they becomes a problem.
+You are able to make your home a healthy environment for you in the ways that you want.